starinje/musings/_posts/2023-9-7-engineering-startups-leadership.md

 * Include people in the decision-making process, when they are brought along on the journey they will end up owning the decision and putting themselves behind it.
 * Don't be afraid to make decisions that not everyone agrees with.
 Just because you invite feedback does not mean that everyone has to be 100% in agreement before action is taken.
 What is critical is that everyone understands what the final decision is and what is expected of them to contribute.
 * Allow people to try and fail, it's the only way we learn.
-* Verbalise appreciation to people, we all want to be recognized for our efforts.
+* Verbalize appreciation to people, we all want to be recognized for our efforts.
 * Bring solutions, not problems.